Rehabilitation Music Therapist

 Some tips for your application 🫡

-Tailor Your CV: Make sure your CV highlights your qualifications as an HCPC-registered Music Therapist, including your Master’s degree and relevant experience.
-Emphasise your work with children and any specific techniques you’ve used in music therapy for brain injury rehabilitation.
+Tailor Your CV: Make sure your CV highlights your qualifications as an HCPC-registered Music Therapist, including your Master's degree and relevant experience.
+Emphasise your work with children with complex needs and any specific music therapy techniques you've used.

-Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for music therapy and your commitment to supporting children with complex needs.
-Mention your teamwork skills and how you plan to collaborate with the multidisciplinary team mentioned in the job description.
+Craft a Compelling Cover Letter: Write a cover letter that showcases your passion for music therapy and your commitment to supporting children with acquired brain injuries.
+Mention your understanding of the role and how your skills align with the charity's mission.

 How to prepare for a job interview at Leaders in Care